-The New Inn is set in the picturesque village of Hurstpierpoint; nestled in the foothills of the South Downs national park and only fifteen minutes from Brighton.
-The New Inn is inviting and charming with Chris, Murray and Mark heading up the friendly team.
+The New Inn East Sussex country pub, is set in the picturesque village of Hurstpierpoint; nestled in the foothills of the South Downs national park and only fifteen minutes from Brighton.
+Classic and rustic, The New Inn is inviting and charming with Chris, Mark and Hazel heading up the friendly team.

 Set into a traditional high street, Hurstpierpoint has the charm of many similar local destinations such as Lewes or Arundel, but being significantly smaller it has less of a tourist pull, which can be a considerable advantage if you are looking to make a mini-escape!

 With its grand fireplace, wooden beams and red brick walls, The New Inn Hurst is a Grade II listed building restored with thoughtful care to accommodate modern expectations and retain traditional features.
 The front bar is the social heart of the pub with high tables and stools serviced by an open gantry bar with views into the dining room.
 Dark wood panelling stripped floors, and open fires are featured throughout.

 The New Inn Hurst has a large function room available for private hire and offers extensive wedding party services.
 A large Sussex beer garden with marquees and an outside bar and barbeque are also available for private hire and to serve generally, during the summer.
 Several smaller areas of The New Inn can be hired, depending on need, event and capacity.